Table of Contents[Hide][Show]

 Benefits of DVC Membership

 DVC Member Services is awesome.
-They offer vacation planning assistance if you need it, to include help with flights, car rentals, room requests and priority seating for meals.
-I consider myself as very knowledgeable on all things Disney but the DVC Members Services peeps know way more than I do and they’re able to answer questions or make suggestions that can help me plan my best trip.
+They offer vacation planning assistance to include help with flights, car rentals, room requests, and priority seating for meals.
+I consider myself very knowledgeable on all things Disney but the DVC Member Services peeps know way more than I do.
+Their suggestions and thorough question answers help us plan better vacations.

 You can also arrange for groceries to be delivered to your room via Member Services, although in this day and age, most people use Shipt, Instacart, or Amazon.
-Ordering through the DVC gets your food IN to your room.
-Ordering through other delivery services get your food to the concierge and you have to arrange for them to deliver it…which isn’t a difficult process at all.
-Still, if you want to walk into your room and have milk in your fridge, as a DVC member, you can.
+Ordering through the DVC gets your food INTO your room.
+Ordering through other delivery services gets your food to the concierge.
+You then have to arrange for them to deliver it.
+This isn’t a difficult process but it’s nice to walk into a room and already have milk and water in your fridge.

 One of the things I love most is having a full kitchen.
 Now, I don’t love the idea of cooking on vacation.
 However, it’s nice to be able to make sandwiches and simple breakfasts.
 We also love doing things like baking cookies or making popcorn on vacation.